 It’s a new year—which means an opportunity for new beginnings.
 You may have put a lot of thought into your own personal resolutions this year, like exercise more or eat less chocolate (that is definitely not one of mine!).
 But there are also so many ways we can all make small changes to help the world’s animals.
 Looking for some ideas?
-Here are 10 smart resolutions sure to help the animals of this world throughout 2016:
+Here are 10 smart resolutions sure to help the animals of this world throughout the new year:

 1. Support a new animal charity.
 You probably volunteer and send money to the same charities year after year.
 But new ones pop up all the time, and plenty exist out there that you’ve never even heard of—and even small individual donations can be a huge help.
 Spend a morning researching options and see what you find.
 Perhaps there’s a nonprofit in your community or a neighboring one you didn’t know about before.
 Or perhaps it’s a national or international charity that works hard on the causes close to your heart.
 So in addition to the ones you already support, choose one new favorite and map out easy and simple ways you can help out this year.
 By the way, do you know about my favorite charity, nearest and dearest to my heart, the Shelter Animal Reiki Association?